houstonaj/PCF_image_processing/README.md

 2. Go to Automate → Show Script Editor
 3. Load and run the scripts cell_detection then cell_type_classification
 4. Save output of cell type assignments from each image with associated pixel measurements.
-5. Open RStudio and load in the measurement output table.
+5. Open Rv4.4.3, install any necessary packages, load in the ouput measurement tables.
 6. Run the PCF_cell_type_analysis script for distance calculations.

 ## Requirements